Erics1337/Tiny-Feet-Community/README.md

 * .htaccess files for URL re-routing
 * Uses classes and class methods to handle url requests in the format URLROOT/className/methodName
 * Data is passed between the controller and the view/model by means of an array $data
+* Message banner flashing

-### Features of the toolkit:
+### Features of the site:

-* Forum where site visitors can view feedback from their community about issues relating to climate action planning
+* Forum where site visitors can view feedback from their community about issues relating to climate action planning ** User registration and login functionality to gain access to the following:
-* User registration and login functionality to gain access to the ability to create, update, and delete posts in a forum
+*** Ability to create, update, and delete one's own posts, in a pre-defned set of topics
-* User account profiles that can be updated by the registered user
+*** View all user profiles and edit one's own

 ## Getting Started

-Copy the files to your XAMPP, MAMP, or other web server program's htdocs folder, then follow the  instructions below to use this app on your local machine.
+Copy the files to your XAMPP, MAMP, or other web server application's htdocs folder, then follow the instructions below to use this app on your local machine.

 ### Config File